 Are you looking for an ecotourism destination that will help you enjoy a refreshing experience in a clean and green environment?

-If so, you’d love Mawlynnong Village in Meghalaya, the cleanest village of Asia, as well as India.
+If so, you’d love Mawlynnong Village in Meghalaya, the cleanest village in Asia, as well as India.
 In fact, the village has completely banned the use of plastic and has eco-friendly waste collection measures to keep the streets clean of litter.
 This, coupled with the ample lush greenery and nearby living root bridges in Mawlynnong Village, helps create a healthy and reviving environment.

 This village comes with beautiful cottages and homestays for accommodation.
 Mostly made of bamboo and wood, these buildings offer close proximity to nature.
 The bamboo machans in Mawlynnong Village will allow you to enjoy great views of the village and the surrounding plains, towards the India-Bangladesh border.
 While you stay in the village, you may explore the culture of the indigenous Khasi tribe that lives here.

 Overall, Mawlynnong Village in Meghalaya is an amazing place to relax and enjoy the beauty of nature.
 For these reasons, Mawlynnong village is one of the best places to visit in Meghalaya.
-You may also visit Shiliang Jashar, another beautiful village located close by, if you have time.
+You may also visit Shiliang Jashar, another beautiful village located close by if you have time.
 Besides the lush green vegetation, the region also has beautiful waterfalls, crystal-clear streams, and an iconic bamboo bridge.

 Apart from these places, there are also some other great Indian ecotourism destinations like Pawna Lake Camping in Maharashtra, Gujarat, Chota Mangwa Ecotourism Complex in West Bengal, etc. While visiting any of these locations, you should follow some eco-friendly practices.